 I have one section of the course this semester that meets three times a week, in person.

 Hi!
-I'm Neil J. Hatfield and I'm teaching Section 01 of STAT 184 for the Fall 2025 semester.
+I'm Neil J. Hatfield and I'm teaching Section 01 of STAT 184 for the Spring 2026 semester.
 You may call me Neil, Dr. Hatfield, Professor Hatfield, Dr. Neil, etc. I use he/him/his pronouns and am readily reachable via Penn State email.
 You can also connect with me through Microsoft Teams and by phone--(814) 863-7664.

 I also encourage students to come visit with me in person when possible.
 My office is Thomas 425A.
 I have an open door policy meaning that if my door is open and I'm there, you can talk with me.